maxnachlinger/transducers-talk/README.md

   return accumulatedValue;
 };
 ```
-`reducingFn` takes in an accumulated value value and an input, and reduces them to a single value and
-returns it (a pretty fancy way of describing `Array.push`).
+`reducingFn` is, as it's name suggests, a _reducing function_ .
+A reducing functions is, well, a

-A _reducing function_ is a function, well, like you'd pass to `reduce` :) It takes an accumulated
+function you'd pass to `reduce` :) It takes an accumulated result and an input and returns a new
-result and a new input and returns a new accumulated result:
+accumulated result:
 - `(accumulatedValue, input) => accumulatedValue`

 We want our transformations to work independently from the context of their input and output, so they